MRS Associates Debt Collection

-MRS Associates calls itself a an account receivables management company, and deemphasizes its role as a debt collector in company descriptions.
+MRS Associates calls itself an account receivables management company and deemphasizes its role as a debt collector in company descriptions.
 They are one of the largest US-based collection agents.

 |MRS Associates employs between 500 and 1,000 people in Cherry Hill, NJ, Westerville, OJ, and Mumbai, India.
 The company is privately held, and is lead by co-CEOs Saul Freedman and Jeff Freedman.|

 Take these steps when MRS Associates contacts you to collect a debt:

 Two pieces of information are key here to how you respond to a collection call or letter from MRS Associates: